Khachatur Abovian: Wounds of Armenia

 The historical novel Wounds of Armenia (written in 1841, first published in 1858) was the first Armenian secular novel dedicated to the fate of the Armenian people and its struggle for liberation in the period of Russo-Persian war of 1826–1828.
 The novel dealt with the suffering of Armenians under Persian occupation.
 The basic concept of the novel was the assertion of feelings of national merit, patriotism and hatred of oppressors.
 These themes had a profound influence over wide layers of Armenian society.
-The hero, Agassi, personifies the freedom-loving national spirit and its will to fight against the foreign conquerors.
-"Give away your life, but never give away your native lands", is his motto.
-The story begins with an abduction of an Armenian girl by a band of thugs sent by the Persian sardar that triggers an uprising led by Agassi.
+The hero, Aghasi, personifies the freedom-loving national spirit and its will to fight against the foreign conquerors.
+"Give away your life, but never give away your native lands" is his motto.
+The story begins with an abduction of an Armenian girl by a band of thugs sent by the Persian sardar that triggers an uprising led by Aghasi.